opendaylight/docs/docs/release-notes/upgrade-process.rst

 Restricted YANG parser internals
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-A number of internal classes now require an proper service injection of their dependencies.
-This is step is taken so that we can clearly separate API contract from implementation details.
+A number of internal classes now requires a proper service injection of their dependencies.
+This step is taken so that we can clearly separate API contract from implementation details.

 The primary interface to YANG parser is ``YangParserFactory``, which is